Rishabh0201/G1ANT_matrix/Amazon_Addon/G1ANT.ADDON.Amazon/Commands/AmazonRefreshCommand.md

 ## Example

-The following script opens three websites in Chrome and refreshes the content of the currently active tab (the one that was opened last):
+The following script opens tab in Chrome and refreshes the content of the currently active tab (the one that was opened last):

 ```G1ANT
 amazon.open